Lab Close-Out Checklist

 - Identify gas cylinders; store all unreturned cylinders with the valve off and the cap on.
 Ensure that their contents are properly indicated.
 Contact Environment, Health and Safety for pick-up of unwanted cylinders.

 - Clean all laboratory surfaces, and decontaminate any surfaces that require it.

 - Empty, clean and defrost refrigerators and freezers.
 Ensure that any materials contained in the refrigerators or freezers are disposed of appropriately (see section 1, above).

 - Decontaminate equipment (including freezers, refrigerators, incubators, and drying ovens) that may be contaminated with chemicals, biological material, or radioactive material, and test as necessary to ensure thorough decontamination.
-Contact Employee Health and Safety for assistance.
+Contact Environment, Health and Safety for assistance.

 - Remove warning stickers (such as stickers indicating the presence of radioactive materials) from areas to which they no longer apply.

 - If leaving a biosafety lab, decontaminate lab as appropriate based on designated Biosafety Level.
 Contact the Office of Biological Safety for assistance.

 - Decontaminate lab equipment that you intend to discard.

 - Clean out all laboratory drawers, being sure to avoid sharps.
 Properly dispose of all sharp items, including glass, pipettes, and syringes, or transfer to another laboratory if unused.
 Place sharps, including contaminated sharps, in safe containers before disposal.